pijushbarik/pijushbarik.github.io/blog-posts/hello-world.md

 [Here is something to make your day](https://www.youtube.com/watch?v=dQw4w9WgXcQ "Here is something to make your day")

-And, let's not forget my (and almost everyone's) first written **Hello World** program from where begin my journey
+And, let's not forget my (and almost everyone's) first written **Hello World** program from where I begin my journey

 ```c
 #include <stdio.h>